apache/gravitino/docs/how-to-use-the-playground.md

 ### Using Spark and Trino

-You might consider generating data with SparkSQL and then querying this data using Trino.
+Consider generating data with SparkSQL and then querying this data using Trino.
 Give it a try with Gravitino:

 1. Login Spark container and execute the SQLs: